Glyphack/Glyphack/content/blog/huec/index.md

 A quick primer on BLE terminology since it comes up a lot below:

 - **Service** – a group of related features on a BLE device (e.g. "light control").
 Think of it as a folder.
-- **Characteristic** – a single data point inside a service that you can read, write, or subscribe to (e.g. "brightness").
+- **Characteristic** – a single data point inside a service that you can read, write, or subscribe to.
 Think of it as a file inside that folder.
-- **UUID** – a long unique identifier (like `932c32bd-0002-…`) that names a service or characteristic.
-Standard ones are short (e.g. `0x1800`); vendor-specific ones are 128-bit.
-- **Handle** – a short numeric address (e.g. `0x0068`) that the low-level BLE protocol uses to refer to a characteristic.
-Packet captures show handles, not UUIDs, which makes mapping between the two annoying.
-- **Notify** – a mode where the device pushes updates to you whenever a characteristic's value changes, instead of you polling for it.

 So after installing it (it didn't work on Rust 1.90, so I downgraded to Rust 1.79) I started looking into my lights.